JTech-CO/Autopixel-Aleph/README.md

 Tests use browser fixtures reflecting public Wplace source, including delayed sampling and 1,000 alternating-color cells.
 They do not establish live-game error rates or server acceptance.
 Comparison uses the game's loaded state; another player's changes may not have arrived yet.
 Versioned site adapters stop on unsupported structures and may need updating after Wplace changes.

 Read CHANGES.md and tests/README.md for evidence and test commands.
 Pixel data stays in browser memory.
 The extension does not press Save/Publish.
-Original input engine credit: https://github.com/JTech-CO/wplace-hover